nagaraj-bahubali/Cross-Language-Clone-Detection/README.md

 2. Generating the embeddings for the tokens in python and java code using skipgram model.  <br/>
     * Token level embeddings of java code
     * Token level embeddings of python code
-3. Java-python pairs to train LSTM model that detects clones accross java and python code. <br/>
+3. Java-python code fragment pairs to train LSTM model that detects clones accross java and python code. <br/>

 You can find the [architecture][6] of token-level vector generation.